Ariel Motorcycles

 Ariel Motorcycles was a British maker of bicycles and then motorcycles in Bournbrook, Birmingham.
 It was an innovator in British motorcycling, part of the Ariel marque.
-The company was sold to BSA in 1951 but the brand survived until 1967.
+The company was sold to BSA in 1951, but the brand survived until 1967.
 Influential Ariel designers included Val Page and Edward Turner.
 The last motorcycle-type vehicle to carry the Ariel name was a short-lived three-wheel tilting moped in 1970.

 Ariel made bicycles before making motorcycles, and also made cars.
-Car production began in 1902, moved to Coventry in 1911 and ceased in 1925.
+Car production began in 1902, moved to Coventry in 1911, and ceased in 1925.

-The 'Ariel' name was reused in 1999 for the formation of Ariel Ltd, a sports car producer.
+The 'Ariel' name was reused in 1999 for the formation of Ariel Motor Company, a sports car producer.